-<The interaction diagram shows the detailed standards-based message exchange that makes up the IHE transaction.>

-3.Z.4.1 <Message 1 Name>Reports
+3.Z.4.1 Medication Administration Reports

 This message represents an HTTP POST of a bundle of medication administration reports.

 The bundle is necessary to contain several administration reports, since typically the nurse will upload the results when there is connectivity.
 In some circumstances, the administration may be sent immediately, so there may be only one MedicationAdministration resource in the bundle.